Guidelines for back pain care

 the name of your primary care physician.
 We are all with you

-and want the same thing: non-surgical pain relief as
+and desire the same thing: non-surgical pain relief as

 called for by the most recent back pain care guidelines and better